 Rob Reiner was still known as a comedic filmmaker when he tackled Stand by Me, based on a nostalgic Stephen King story that ran dead-set against the author’s own reputation as a scare master.
 It turned out to be one of the best King adaptations to date, with strong performances from a very young Wil Wheaton, Jerry O’Connell, Corey Feldman and the late River Phoenix as a quartet of young boys who set out into the woods near their town to find a purported body.
 (The real scene-stealer, though, is Kiefer Sutherland as their slightly older nemesis… signaling a very interesting career to follow.)
 The movie was released today in 1986.

-Over in the Land Down Under, we have Picnic at Hanging Rock, in which a group of turn-of-the-century schoolgirls and their teacher mysteriously vanished on an outing to an Australian national park.
-It not only cemented director Peter Weir’s status as a filmmaker of note, but heralded the emergence of Australian cinema as a major international forces: paving the way for a bevvy of notable films to follow.
+Over in the Land Down Under, we have Picnic at Hanging Rock, in which a group of turn-of-the-century schoolgirls and their teacher mysteriously vanish on an outing to an Australian national park.
+It not only cemented director Peter Weir’s status as a filmmaker of note, but heralded the emergence of Australian cinema as a major international force: paving the way for a bevvy of notable films to follow.
 It opened in its native Australia today in 1975.